canh25xp/GecWeb/README.md

-# A Grammatical Error Correction Using Machine Learning Web Application
+# Grammatical Error Correction Using Machine Learning Web Application

 This repo is a centerialized place for my graduation project, icluding the api, web interface, and the thesis report.